-Chapter 10 of the CTFP Guidelines outlines the process and requirements regarding reimbursements and reporting for the 2012 Tier 1 Grant Program Call for Projects with the following exceptions: A final report must be filed within 90-180 days of the project being completed with information as shown in Exhibit 12-2Form 10-16.
+Chapter 10 of the CTFP Guidelines outlines the process and requirements regarding reimbursements and reporting for the 2012 Tier 1 Grant Program Call for Projects with the following exceptions: A final report must be filed within 180 days of the project being completed with information as shown in Form 10-16.

-Additionally, an exception to Precept #2936: agencies may appeal to the ECAC and the OCTA Board on any issues that the agency and OCTA cannot resolve, as such are the approving bodies for this program.
+Additionally, an exception to Precept #36: agencies may appeal to the ECAC and the OCTA Board on any issues that the agency and OCTA cannot resolve, as such are the approving bodies for this program.

-Audit Process Technical and/or Field Review
+Technical and/or Field Review

 Once an agency submits a final report for a project, OCTA shall review the report for compliance with the CTFP Guidelines and may conduct a field review.
-The audit process for the Tier 1 Grant Funding Program is consistent with Chapter 11 of this CTFP manual.
-If possible, project audits will occur simultaneously with the M2 audit.
-All programs will require an audit of project expendituresOCTA will use the project cost estimate forms submitted with the application and revised where appropriate, project accounting records and the final report as the primary items to conduct the review.
+OCTA will use the project cost estimate forms submitted with the application and revised where appropriate, project accounting records and the final report as the primary items to conduct the review.
 Agencies must maintain separate records for projects (i.e., expenditures, interest) to ensure compliance.
 Only CTFP eligible items listed on a project's cost estimate form will be reimbursed.
 See Chapter 11 for independent audit requirements beyond the technical and/or field review.